-Brevard Family Partnership Client Relations Specialist will coordinate the Annual Questionnaire and Satisfaction Survey process.
-The results of all surveys will be recorded in the database and will be used to generate, at minimum, annual reports for analysis.
-These reports will be used by BFP in their review of overall quality in meeting the needs of children and families and other stakeholders.
+Brevard Family Partnership Client Relations Specialist coordinates the Annual Questionnaire and Satisfaction Survey process.
+The results of all surveys are recorded in the database and used to generate, at minimum, annual reports for analysis.
+These reports are used by BFP in their review of overall quality in meeting the needs of children and families and other stakeholders.
 Surveys are provided throughout the year as part of an ongoing process to illicit feedback from our customers and stakeholders.
-In addition to these ongoing surveys, annual surveys which are sent out are also determined each year, and are coordinated by the Client Relations Specialist.
+In addition to these ongoing surveys, annual surveys which are sent out are also determined each year and are coordinated by the Client Relations Specialist.

-Child and family satisfaction surveys will include questions that are directed at the services the clients received, the professionalism of the staff, the ease with which services were provided, and whether or not the clients felt that they received the help they needed.
-Surveys will be aggregated and reviewed by BFP staff and the information resulting from the reports is used to develop new programming, change existing services, change staffing patterns, and to strategically plan.
+Child and family satisfaction surveys includes questions that are directed at the services the clients received, the professionalism of the staff, the ease with which services were provided, and whether the clients felt that they received the help they needed.
+Survey results are aggregated and reviewed by BFP staff and the information resulting from the reports is used to develop new programming, change existing services, change staffing patterns, and to strategically plan.

-Consumer satisfaction surveys will be administered to those agencies/individuals who work with Brevard Family Partnership.
-This data will also be aggregated by BFP and will be used to identify any issues that consumers have not otherwise communicated in order to secure the most positive working relationships between agencies and caregivers with the ultimate beneficiary being the children served.
-Data will be presented with annual comparisons with the goal of continually improved relations with other consumers.
+Consumer satisfaction surveys are administered to those agencies/individuals who work with Brevard Family Partnership.
+This data is also aggregated by BFP and useded to identify any issues that consumers have not otherwise communicated in order to secure the most positive working relationships between agencies and caregivers with the ultimate beneficiary being the children served.
+Data is presented with annual comparisons with the goal of continually improved relations with other consumers.